wakib1004/devops-learning/aws/projects/assignment-1-vpc-networking/README.md

 Create an IAM role called `A1-CloudWatchAgentServerPolicy-Role` for EC2 instances with the CloudWatchAgentServerPolicy attached.

+Attach this to both of the EC2 instances.

 ![](screenshots/A1-CloudWatchAgentServerPolicy-Role.PNG)

-Attach this to both of the EC2 instances.
+This allows us to use amazon CloudWatch agent on the servers.

 Then install and start the CloudWatch agent on both instances: